Create AWS CloudWatch Evidently Segments

 To keep things focused, common segment patterns are omitted, including:

-• Segment usage tracking (experimentCount, launchCount outputs)
+• Segment usage tracking (experimentCount, launchCount are output-only)

 Let's create AWS CloudWatch Evidently Segments